 - 1. Acquire and dispose of land and buildings, including expropriation proceedings. - 2.
 Review and approve real estate leases. - 3.
-Name of schools and other Board-owned facilities. - 4.
+Initiate a community led process to name or rename of schools and other Boardowned facilities. - 4.
 Obtain membership in the Saskatchewan School Boards Association & Public Section. - 5.
 Approve of the purchase of Board memberships in non-educational associations. - 6.
 Recognize students, staff and community. - 7.
-Approve early resignation incentive formula for gratuities beyond the collective agreements.

-- 8. Approve the school year calendar in accordance with the Board's stated interests. - 9.
+Approve early resignation incentive formula for gratuities beyond the collective agreements. - 8.
+Approve the school year calendar in accordance with the Board's stated interests. - 9.
 Approve associate school status. - 10.
 Approve school locations for French Immersion programming. - 11.
 Approve Prekindergarten programs not funded by Saskatchewan Education. - 12.
-Approve Division partnerships. - 13.
-Approve service providers for driver education training - 14.
-Hear unresolved student and staff complaints of discrimination or harassment or where the Director cannot hear the complaints due to a conflict. - 15.
-Hear appeals.
+Hear appeals. - 13.
+Approve the hours of public access to all central offices.

-Legal Reference: Sections 61, 63, 85, 87, 277, 282, 283, The Education Act, 1995
+Legal Reference: Sections 61, 85, 87, 277, 282, 283, The Education Act, 1995